Adam Enfroy Logo

 To Segment Customers

-Having customer information that is organized and easy to access is essential for segmenting customers.
+Organizing customer information makes it easy to access and is essential for segmenting customers.

-This can help with targeted marketing and sales efforts as well as understanding which products or services are most popular with specific groups of customers.
+It helps with targeted marketing and sales efforts and understanding which products or services are most popular with specific groups of customers.

 To Identify Customer Trends